froland/semisecu/presentation/tableofcontents.md

   of something.
 Used in SSL/TLS.
   - 1-way: Only one participant is authenticated (at least using this mean), usually the server in webapps.
-  - 2-way: Both participant are authenticated by certificates
+  - 2-way: Both participants are authenticated by certificates

 - 2-factor: You should use two different factors of authentication.
-Those factor are what the authenticated entity is (biometrics...), what it owns (a bank card, ...) or what he knows (a password, a pin code, ...)
+Those factor are what the authenticated entity is (biometrics, ...), what it owns (a bank card, ...) or what he knows (a password, a pin code, ...)

 - Token "Something which ownership gives a form of identification"